-Little more than a young girl when she first met the sixteen year old Washington, Sally gave the awkward adolescent a polish that helped him later.
-She taught him the best manners for moving in Virginia's highest circles, including how to converse with powerful men, charm their wives and daughters, and even dance the minuet.
+Fairfax gave the awkward adolescent Washington a polish that helped him later.
+She first met Washington in 1748 when she was eighteen years old.
+Two years his senior, Fairfax taught him the best manners for moving in Virginia's highest circles, including how to converse with powerful men, charm their wives and daughters, and even dance the minuet.
 She opened a new world of history, philosophy, and literature to Washington.
 By the time he served in the French and Indian War, Washington, now engaged to Martha Custis, admitted to Sally that he loved her.
 "The world has no business to know the object of my love, declared in this manner to – you," he wrote, "when I want to conceal it."1

-Remaining ever faithful to her marriage, Sally also remained a close friend of Washington a nd his wife Martha, visiting them frequently at Mount Vernon.
+Remaining ever faithful to her marriage, Fairfax also remained a close friend of Washington and his wife Martha, visiting them frequently at Mount Vernon.
 But in 1773, she moved to England with her husband who was determined to become the next Lord Fairfax.
-From then on Sally's life was haunted by tragedy.
+From then on Fairfax's life was haunted by tragedy.
 Her noble in-laws looked down on her and never granted a title to her husband.

 Mary Stockwell, Ph.D.